slowdowncaleb/All-Knowing-Bot/README.md

 # All-Knowing-Bot
-Just a discord bot
+Just a discord bot\n
-Not for (10 and under) children
+Not for children 10 and under